 If you care for your yard, you likely have all of the important items knocked off your list: mowing the lawn for the last time before fall, raking the leaves, covering your vulnerable plants.
-You name it, you have done it and you feel like you are properly prepared for winter.
+You name it, you have done it and you feel like you are properly prepared for winter. here our top 50 water fountain to choose from

-To properly winterize your water features for the coming cold, you first need to determine which of your features is likely to freeze over, because this can cause things like the lines, pumps, or even the feature itself to crack and break from the cold.
+To properly winterize your water features for the coming cold, you first need to determine which of your features is likely to freeze over, because this can cause things like the lines, pumps, or even the feature itself to crack and break from the cold. you can also choose some indoor fountain.

-Water features like small ponds with shallow basins, bird baths, and bubbling rocks are the most susceptible to this kind of damage or destruction as a direct result of freezing, so you might want to give these fixtures your attention first and foremost.
+Water features like small ponds with shallow basins, birdbaths, and bubbling rocks are the most susceptible to this kind of damage or destruction as a direct result of freezing, so you might want to give these fixtures your attention first and foremost.

 How to properly winterize your water features

 There are several steps that you can take to properly winterize all of your water features for the coming cold.
-These are relatively easy to do and will definitely be worth your time given the amount of money that it can save you in the long run.
+These are relatively easy to do and will definitely be worth your time gave the amount of money that it can save you in the long run.

 Clear the algae